JDonaldM/Matryoshka/README.md

 ## Basic usage

-The example bellow shows how to generate a prediction for a Planck18 $\Lambda$CDM transfer function using `matryoshka`.
+The example bellow shows how to generate a prediction for a Planck18 LCDM transfer function using `matryoshka`.
 Setting `mean_or_full="mean"` results in the ensemble mean prediction being returned rather than predictions from each ensemble member.

 ```python
 import numpy as np